jediwirr/deevawe/README.md

 # Deewave

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.

+## Prepare

+Install angular cli npm install -g @angular/cli

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/` or ng serve --0 for automatic open http://localhost:4200/.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding